apache/incubator-pagespeed-ngx/README.md

 In your nginx.conf, add to the main or server block:

     pagespeed on;
+    pagespeed RewriteLevel CoreFilters;

-    # needs to be writable by nginx
+    # needs to exist and be writable by nginx
     pagespeed FileCachePath /var/ngx_pagespeed_cache;
-    pagespeed RewriteLevel CoreFilters;

 In every server block where pagespeed is enabled add: